What is it, exactly?

 This disease didn’t even exist when I was growing up.
 No one had it!
 (Except for possibly my friend Sandy, who always talked about her horrible experience as a child, hospitalized for something she called “Purpura”.
-I never understood what she was talking about!
-“How do you spell it?”
-I would say.
-It made no sense to me at all.
-Everyone who knew Sandy knew her purpura story, but, that was the extent of my knowledge of this disease.)
+I never understood what she was saying!
+“How do you spell that?”
+I could never grasp what it was that she had!
+Everyone who knew Sandy knew her purpura story, but, that was the extent of my “knowledge” of this disease.)

 Now it’s the talk of the town!

-(www.SufficientC.com) as one tsp. of the powder mixed in half a glass of water gives you 2,000 mg. of Vitamin C and you can repeat that 3 times a day or as needed.
+One tsp. of the powder mixed in half a glass of water gives you 2,000 mg. of Vitamin C and you can repeat that 3 times a day or as needed.
 Stop if your stomach starts growling and then resume when the rumbling stops.
-I just cured a bladder infection with just 2,000 mg. of Sufficient-C, so I know first-hand that it works!
-And with no pills to swallow, no GMO’s, and no added sugar, Sufficient-C is a real blessing, and it has a very mild taste too.
+This is a typical side-effect of Vitamin-C. I just cured a bladder infection with just 2,000 mg. of Sufficient-C, so I know that it works!
+And with no pills to swallow, no GMO’s, and no added sugar, Sufficient-C is a real blessing, and it has a very mild taste.

 Severely cut back on flour and sugar but if you must, the flour should be whole grain, and the rice should be brown rice.
-If you can manage this much, with the addition of the raw juices stated above and Vitamin C, you should be on your way to perfect health!
-Check out my article on what to feed your kids:
+Also, please check out my article on what to feed your kids (and your adults who eat like kids):

 Here’s an example of real food, food that supports health.
-This is a stir-fry I made consisting of baby spinach, mushrooms, onions and bean sprouts to be served over brown rice with some tamari sauce:
+This is a stir-fry I made consisting of baby spinach, mushrooms, onions and bean sprouts to be served over brown rice with some tamari sauce (but use any sauce you want):

 Here is a similar dish served over brown rice pasta: